didaquis/node-ejs-nightwatch/README.md

 ## Requirements
-* Nightwatch requires Selenium
-* Selenium requires Java/JDK 8 or higher.
-* Chrome browser on your machine for running the test
+* Chrome browser installed on your machine for running the test

 ## Links and useful information